Town Point Oysters

 The proposed farm will contribute significantly to the annual economic activity within Antigonish County.
 Wages, taxes, purchases, etc. all benefit the local economy.

 Oysters permanently remove carbon dioxide from the environment.
 Through carbon sequestering, oysters help to combat climate change.

 TPO will be using new and innovative technology to increase sustainability and decrease the visual profile of our farm.
-Unlike commonly used off-bottom oyster farm gear, our units float at the water's surface emerging only a few inches.
+Unlike commonly used off-bottom oyster farm gear, our units are cylindrical and float at the water's surface emerging only a few inches.
 The units are black in color and curved in shape so they will tend to blend in rather than stand out.
 This innovative technology drastically decreases the visual profile of the farm.